termilus/termilus.com/content/posts/reverse-ssh-server-deployment-and-configuration.md

 To begin the Reverse SSH Server deployment, navigate to the AWS marketplace [here](https://aws.amazon.com/marketplace/pp/B08SV2LQRT/?ref=_ptnr_termilus_rssdac) and deploy the appliance.

 Configure the security group to only allow inbound SSH.
+The principle of least privilege means we shouldn't expose any non-essential ports.

 SSH into the Reverse SSH Server and create your first client script by running:

 `sudo reversessh -a myclient`

 The "-a" flag indicates that we're adding a user, and the program will output the client script into your current directory.

+> The client script contains a private key used to authenticate to the Reverse SSH Server.
+Each client will have its own key created.
+These scripts should be treated as sensitive documents and not stored in any unencrypted locations.

 Display the file contents to the screen and copy its content to your clipboard (remember to replace "myclient" with your actual client name):